 Creating a summer holiday activities diary will make sure nothing gets missed, and everyone is on the same page.
 When planning family days out always leave yourself some room to move the days around, especially for any weather permitting activities.

-Always remember to set aside some you time so that you could meet up with friends, go on a date night with your other half or maybe a little self-care night to relax and unwind.
+Always remember to set aside some time so that you could meet up with friends, go on a date night with your other half or maybe a little self-care night to relax and unwind.

 The 6-week reading challenge is a favourite of mine, and I have enjoyed getting my children involved with this over the years.